roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  *************

  (Author's Note: Next time on 'You Couldn't Handle Me'... we learn a little bit about Tom's Mom and Dad, and battle lines are drawn in the sexual battle of wills between Tom and his mother.)
-Report_Story #1